-You may be eligible for funding towards the cost of some pieces of equipment, or have it loaned to you on a long-term basis.
+You might be able to get funding towards the cost of equipment, or to have it loaned to you on a long-term basis.

 If your disability is not due to an injury

-There is a limit to what the MOH can offer so it is important to read about what you could be entitled to and other options that are available to you.
+There is a limit to what Whaikaha can offer so it’s important to read about what you could be entitled to and other options that are available to you.

 To get an assessment organised, contact Enable New Zealand who will put you in touch with an assessor in your area.